 You may not need to create a Valentine’s Day product line if your products are already fitting for the holiday.
 You could simply add the right packaging; red and pink labels, tissue paper and ribbons or heart-shaped boxes.

-Updating your product photos and added one or two Valentine’s Day themed props in the background could also give non-Valentine’s Day related products a spin.
+Updating your product photos and adding one or two Valentine’s Day-themed props in the background could also give non-Valentine’s Day related products a spin.

-For more ideas on offering add-ons without increasing your workload, check out “Tactic #2” in this article: https://www.madeurban.com/blog/make-less-sell-next-craft-show/
+For more ideas on offering add-ons without increasing your workload, check out “Tactic #2” in this article: HOW TO MAKE LESS BUT SELL MORE AT YOUR NEXT CRAFT SHOW

 You must market, market, market to sell those amazing Valentine’s Day products you’ve just created.

 Put together a blog article to be posted on your website and shared on social media channels and in your newsletter.
 If posted far enough in advance, it can also help boost your S.E.O (search engine optimization).

 When people are searching “unique Valentine’s Gift ideas under $50” on Google, your article with the same title may show up, attracting the perfect customer.